 The LE_Remove_Device_From_Periodic_Advertiser_List command is used to remove one device from the list of Periodic Advertisers stored in the Controller.
 Removals from the Periodic Advertisers List take effect immediately.

-This command shall not be used when an LE_Periodic_Advertising_Create_Sync command is pending; if LE_Periodic_Advertising_Create_Sync command is pending, Controller shall return the Command Disallowed (0x0C) error code.
+If the Host issue this command when an LE_Periodic_Advertising_Create_Sync command is pending, the Controller shall return the Command Disallowed (0x0C) error code.

 When a Controller cannot remove a device from the Periodic Advertiser list because it is not found, the Controller shall return the Unknown Advertising Identifier (0x42) error code.